-5.2.12 SINGLE WAFER MANUFACTURING SYSTEM
+SINGLE WAFER MANUFACTURING SYSTEM

-The FI ITWG decided to specify a year for onset of single wafer manufacturing.
-Investigation of the implication of this extreme manufacturing method helped, and will continue to help the ITWG induce roadmap consensus.
+The 2009 FI ITWG decided to locate onset of the single wafer manufacturing in 2019.
+Investigation of the implication of this extreme manufacturing method helped, and will continue to help the ITWG induce roadmap consensus with better clarity for NGF attributes.